AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$app`** {#app-modifier}

 This modifier lets you narrow the rule coverage down to a specific application (or a list of applications).
-This might be not too important on Windows and Mac, but this is very important on mobile where some of the filtering rules must be application-specific.
+This might be not too important on Windows and Mac, but this is very important on mobile devices where some of the filtering rules must be app-specific.

 * Android — use the app package name, e.g. `org.example.app`.
 * Windows — use the process name, e.g. `chrome.exe`.